 Their loving, sweet, and loyal nature make them a perfect option for an ESA.
 If you hunger for unconditional love, a calico will happily and willingly fulfill that need.

-So, if you need an Emotional support animal, just ask your mental health professional to provide you a valid ESA letter.
+So, if you need an Emotional support cat, just ask your mental health professional to provide you a valid ESA letter.
 Before getting the letter, you need to decide which cat breed you want as your ESA.
 Choose any calico cat breed from the breeds mentioned above and make it your ESA.

 Frequently Asked Questions